ericmandel/js9/README.md

 ---------------------

-The *js9* script allows you to control a JS9 web page from the Linux command line using the the JS9 Public API (scripting requires installation of JS9 and either [node.js](https://nodejs.org/) or [Electron.js](http://electron.atom.io)):
+The *js9* script allows you to control a JS9 web page from the Linux command line using the JS9 Public API (scripting requires installation of JS9 and either [node.js](https://nodejs.org/) or [Electron.js](http://electron.atom.io)):